wtertinek/Linq2Acad/README.md

 WriteMessage("Model space cleared");
 ```

-Erasing all BlockReferences from the model space:
+Removing all BlockReferences from the model space:

 ```c#
 using (var db = AcadDatabase.Active())